microsoft/live-share/docs/reference/security.md

 *This section describes an experimental feature.*

-> **To enable:** VS Code: Set "liveshare.features":"experimental" in settings.json.
-VS: Set Tools > Options > Live Share > Features to Experimental.
+> **To enable:** VS Code: Add "liveshare.features":"experimental" to settings.json.
+VS: Set Tools > Options > Live Share > Features to
+"Experimental".

-While this default provides a good mix of speed and control, you may want to lock things down a bit more if you are doing something sensitive.
+While the "notification + remove" default provides a good mix of speed and control, you may want to lock things down a bit more if you are doing something sensitive.
 Fortunately, by updating a setting, you can prevent guests from joining the collaboration session until you have explicitly "approved" them.
 Enabling this behavior is easy.

 * In **VS Code**, add the following to settings.json (File > Preferences > Settings):